gritzko/ron/README.md

 possible.
 Also, compression depends on iteration, as UUIDs get abbreviated relative to preceding UUIDs.

-A binary RON frame starts with magic bytes `RON2` and frame length, a big-endian uint32, 8 bytes total.
+A binary RON frame starts with magic bytes `RON2` and a big-endian uint32 frame length field, 8 bytes total.

 On the inside, a frame is a sequence of *fields*.
 Each field starts with a *descriptor* byte.
 A descriptor byte spends two most significant bits for a